Chuck (film): Plot

 After engaging in a mixed wrestling/boxing match with Andre the Giant at Shea Stadium, Chuck visits his brother to celebrate the film's success, though he is unimpressed and despondent with the news, much to his disappointment.
-Instead, he is welcomed by Stallone after meeting him, and Chuck personally assists in the screenplay of Rocky 2.
+Instead, he is welcomed by Stallone after meeting him, and Chuck personally assists in the screenplay of Rocky II.
 However, he botches his audition for a role as Rocky's sparring partner, leaving him devastated.

-Three years later, Chuck's psyche worsens, and he is increasingly disheveled, arriving to Kimberly's parent-teach conference on cocaine.
+Three years later, Chuck's psyche worsens, and he is increasingly disheveled, arriving to Kimberly's parent-teacher conference on cocaine.
 He is later arrested and imprisoned for possession of drugs with intent to sell.
 During his time in prison, he sees Stallone filming for his movie Lock Up.
-Chuck soon humbles himself and realizes that he was trying too hard to live up to his superstardom as the 'real Rocky', when he should be appreciative with who he has in his life.
+Chuck soon humbles himself and realizes that he was trying too hard to live up to his superstardom as the "real Rocky", when he should be appreciative with who he has in his life.

 After being released from prison for good behavior, he is given an unsanctioned charity bout with Victor the Wrestling Bear to make ends meet.
 Afterwards, he is visited by Linda, and the two become a couple.

-End credits reveal that Chuck and Linda still live in Bayonne, and that he and his daughter have reconciled and speak daily.
+End credits reveal that Chuck and Linda still live in Bayonne and that he and his daughter have reconciled and speak daily.